SATYAM9717069261/Bobble_Assingments/README.md

 Question1 : Permutations

 Program is written in C++.
-So compile this program using this command < g++ Permutation.cpp -o permutation >
+So compile this program using this command < g++ Permutations.cpp -o permutation >
 After Compilation use < ./permuation (input data) >